-Taxing Wall Street: To move money to Main Street, a sales tax (a small fraction of one percent) should be imposed on stocks, bonds, and derivatives trades.
+Taxing Wall Street: To move money to Main Street, a sales tax (a small fraction of one percent) should be imposed on stocks, bonds, and derivatives trades, (often referred to as the Robin Hood Tax or a Financial Speculation Tax.)
 It would be practically invisible for nearly all of us, but would add up to significant amounts on the large Wall Street players.
 It also would discourage high frequency computer trades, which make up the majority of all stock market activity.

 End Stock Manipulation: CEOs and their Wall Street partners should not be permitted to enrich themselves by using corporate funds to buy back their own shares in order to artificially raise share prices.
-This important protection was repealed in 1982 and should be reinstated.
+This important protection was repealed in 1982 by the U.S. Securities and Exchange Commission (SEC) and should be reinstated.

 Wealth Tax of One Percent on Those Whose Net Worth is More Than $10 Million: Those who have grown super-rich in our financialized economy often have ways to shelter income and avoid paying their fair share of taxes.
 A wealth tax, currently used by Spain, France, Switzerland and Norway, has proven an excellent way to ensure that we all contribute a fair amount.